samonzeweb/godb/README.md

 I made tests of godb on differents architectures and operating systems : OSX, Windows, Linux, ARM (Cortex A7) and Intel x64.

-godb is compatible from Go 1.8 to 1.10 (SQL Server driver requires at least Go 1.8).
+godb is compatible from Go 1.9 to 1.10 (SQL Server driver requires at least Go 1.8, sync.Map for caching needs at least Go 1.9).

 ## Documentation